 A recent study has shown that 8 out of 10 consumers use a PC, tablet, or smartphone to shop and buy.
 Many of these use mobile technology while in a retail store to compare products online.
 The same study also illuminated the fact that about 73% of consumers find inventory availability problems frustrating and 63% feel the same way about inventories that differ between store and web.
 Besides information security, the next most frustrating factor is not knowing product specifications.

 Insivia prides itself at being at the forefront of technology and offers smart solutions to deliver results.
-Contact us today for a free consultation and to see how we use our blend of strategic planning, design, and technology to drive sales, increase customer satisfaction, and reduce returns.
+Contact us today for a free consultation to develop your e-commerce site in Cleveland or the US and to see how we use our blend of strategic planning, design, and technology to drive sales, increase customer satisfaction, and reduce returns.